 7. Listen

-Sometimes you are in error.
-Sometimes you did misunderstand.
+Sometimes it is the teacher who needs to pause and listen, not just the students..
+Sometimes we misunderstand.
 If a student is challenging you listen, hear them out.

-Sometimes they are in the wrong , but you are modelling respect by hearing them out.
+Sometimes they are in the wrong, but you are modeling respect by hearing them out.

 So, I reinforce expectations, communicate, stand tall, and all the things.